 I don’t know about you, but when I hear something called a “tour,” I immediately think it’s a service pertaining to visitors, not residents.
-But this is definitely not the case when it comes to Walk Eat Nashville, a brand new concept from veteran journalist Karen-Lee Ryan that I guarantee will teach even the most educated Nashvillians something new about their city.
+But this is definitely not the case when it comes to Walk Eat Nashville food tours, a concept veteran journalist Karen-Lee Ryan and later sold to Shannon Largen.

 We then meandered down over to Yeast Nashville, a bakery I didn’t even know existed before our visit.
 But you can be sure I’ll be back—kolaches, it turns out, are delicious.

-The next couple hours, we wound our way through Five Points and Edgefield as Karen-Lee gave us a detailed history on the area and pointed out some fantastic buildings (including Gunnar’s house on Nashville!) and historical landmarks (Jesse James hid out in this area? who knew!).
+The next couple hours, we wound our way through Five Points and Edgefield as our guide gave us a detailed history on the area and pointed out some fantastic buildings (including Gunnar’s house on Nashville!) and historical landmarks (Jesse James hid out in this area? who knew!).

 While technically, you could walk this route by yourself, you don’t want to—it’s nowhere near as fun and informative without such a champion for East Nashville guiding your every move.